 Hengrove and Whitchurch Community Orchard

-Future Perfect is a new model of commissioning public art for Bristol City Council,in which the budget and governance is controlled by members of the Hengrove community.
-Future Perfect is the first public art programme to be funded through this scheme and managed by the Neighbourhood Partnership.
+Future Perfect is a new model of commissioning public art for Bristol City Council, in which the budget and governance is controlled by members of the Hengrove Community.
+Future Perfect is the first public art programme to be funded through this scheme and managed by the Neighbourhood Partnerships.

 Hengrove and Whitchurch is a suburb and council ward of Bristol.
 The area is home to the long-disused Whitchurch Airport, now grassed over, and partly a large open space, much loved by dog walkers and kite flyers and partly redeveloped into the largest urban regeneration site in Bristol.
 Hengrove Park is the location of the new Leisure Centre, South Bristol Community Hospital and Skills Academy.